Memphis Truck Accident Attorneys

 While rear-end and T-bone accidents can happen to all vehicles, there are unique types of truck accidents that are known to be disastrous, like rollovers (when the truck rolls onto its side or roof, taking other vehicles with it) and underride accidents (when a smaller vehicle becomes lodged beneath the truck).

 Paralysis, for example, can prevent a person from doing their job, require the use of a wheelchair, and demand hours of physical therapy.

 While there are many instances in which a truck driver can be held responsible for negligence, like if they were drinking while driving or texting on their phone, other parties may be at fault.
-It’s important to hire a knowledgeable truck accident lawyer in Memphis who can conduct a thorough investigation and determine the exact cause of your damages.
+It’s important to hire a knowledgeable 18-wheeler accident lawyer in Memphis who can conduct a thorough investigation and determine the exact cause of your damages.

 Beyond the driver, other parties that can be held liable include:

 - Cargo loaders or the company supplying the cargo

 No matter who is at fault, our team can fight to secure the full amount of financial compensation available to you.
 We’ve successfully recovered millions of dollars in medical bills, lost wages, pain and suffering, property damage, and more for our clients so they don’t have to worry about going into debt.
 When you call us, we can put your mind at ease.

 Determining who is actually at fault for a truck accident comes down to the evidence that is gathered at the scene.

 There are a variety of different types of evidence that both law enforcement and our team are able to gather to support your case:

 - Evidence of pressure being put on the driver